 Lumbar puncture, also known as spinal tap, is an invasive procedure where a hollow needle is inserted into the space surrounding the subarachnoid space in the lower back to obtain samples of cerebrospinal fluid (CSF) for qualitative analysis.
 Most of the disorders of the central nervous system are diagnosed in relation to the changes in the composition and dynamics of the CSF.

-A lumbar puncture may also be used to measure CSF, instill medications, or introduce contrast medium into the spinal canal.
+A lumbar puncture may also be used to measure CSF, instill medications, or introduce a contrast medium into the spinal canal.
 The procedure usually takes around 30 to 45 minutes and can be done on an outpatient basis at a hospital or clinic.

-One of the responsibilities of the nurse during a lumbar puncture is to provide information and instructions before, during and after the procedure.
+One of the responsibilities of the nurse during a lumbar puncture is to provide information and instructions before, during, and after the procedure.
 It will decrease fear and anxiety among the patient and their families, and it will also lessen the occurrence of potential complications post-lumbar puncture.

 Lumbar puncture is indicated for the following reasons:

 - Assist in the diagnosis of suspected CNS infections (bacterial or viral meningitis, meningoencephalitis), intracranial or subarachnoid hemorrhage, and some malignant disorders

 - Evaluate and diagnose demyelinating or inflammatory CNS processes such as Multiple Sclerosis, Guillan-Barré Syndrome (GBS), Acute Disseminated Encephalomyelitis (ADEM)

 - Infuse medications which include spinal anesthesia before surgery, contrast material for diagnostic imaging such as CT-myelography, and chemotherapy drugs directly into the spinal canal

 - Treat normal pressure hydrocephalus, cerebrospinal fistulas, and idiopathic intracranial hypertension (IIH).